 Figure F.2 — An example of track alternatives for a V3C content with V3C atlas tile tracks

-Figure H.3 shows an example of two V3C contents in an alternative relationship.
+Figure F.3 shows an example of two V3C contents in an alternative relationship.
 The tracks whose ID is in the range between 1 and 4 comprise one V3C content and the tracks whose ID is in the range between 10 and 18 comprise the other V3C content.
 Two V3C atlas tracks with the same value of alternative_group indicate that the two V3C content represented by each V3C atlas track are alternatives to each other.
 In this example, the V3C content with a V3C atlas track whose track ID equals 1 is a version which does not use V3C atlas tiles but the V3C content with a V3C atlas track whose track ID equals 10 is a version using V3C atlas tiles.
 For all the V3C video component tracks, the value of the scheme_type of the tracks is equal to ‘vvvc’ and they are directly referenced by either the V3C atlas track or V3C atlas tile tracks.
 The track reference information in the V3C atlas track whose ID equals 1 show that the tracks whose track ID equals 2, 3 or 4 are its V3C video components tracks.
 The track reference information in two V3C atlas tile tracks show that the tracks whose ID equals 13, 14 or 15 are the V3C video components tracks related to V3C atlas tile track whose track ID equals 11 and the tracks whose ID is 16, 17 or 18 are the V3C video components tracks related to V3C atlas tile track whose track ID equals 12.
 All the V3C video component tracks are referenced by the V3C atlas track or V3C atlas tile track only once.